Ja4e/configs/README.md

 # README

+I support consumers, this blog help you have better experience buying new laptop alternatives to apple laptops

 Most of my configs pushes and draws the most potentials from your machines

 ## Choose between these two and rename your chosen tlp conf into `tlp.conf`